joetanx/ctf/README.md

 |---|---|
 |Hashcat|`hashcat -m 400 hashes.txt /usr/share/seclists/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt`|

+> [!Tip]
+>
-☝️ `rockyou.txt` has **14 million** entries that takes hashcat about an hour to crunch through, the SecLists top **1 million** list will be a good alternative that takes hashcat about 2 minutues to crunch through and yet still provide sufficient password coverage
+> `rockyou.txt` has **14 million** entries that takes hashcat about an hour to crunch through, the SecLists top **1 million** list will be a good alternative that takes hashcat about 2 minutues to crunch through and yet still provide sufficient password coverage

 ### 2.8.
 Wordpress